seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Void of appointment, that thou li'st, and art
 A very thief in love, a chaffy lord,
 Nor worth the name of villain!
 Had I a sword,
-And these house-clogs away-- /
+And these house-clogs away -  /

 **Arcite**
-/ Dear cousin Palamon--
+/ Dear cousin Palamon -

 **Palamon**
 Cozener Arcite, give me language such